 Looking back, I can see that I was being selfish at the time.
 I had no thoughts about my daughter or my grandmother, who had lost three of her own kids by this time.

 A friend that I use to party with had gotten sober around this time.
-When she came to check on me, she saw my living conditions and how sick and down that, I had become and invited me to a meeting — a support group for recovering addicts.
+When she came to check on me, she saw my living conditions and how sick and down I had become and invited me to a meeting — a support group for recovering addicts.
 She didn’t force me to go; she invited me.
 I didn’t want to go, but for some reason, I thought again of my daughter, so I went.
 I got clean for one week but then went back to using again because I was feeling better and thought I could.
 However, I couldn’t control my use at all, and things spiraled, particularly after I made a drunk fool of myself in front of some friends of mines and their kids.

 In that very low point in time, a new friend from the support group reached out.
 His father had taken his own life, but he was on the recovery track and doing well.
-Hearing this friend’s story removed the excuse I had held onto to stay in my self-pity, from the pain of losing my parents.
+Hearing this friend’s story removed the excuse I held onto to stay in my self-pity, from the pain of losing my parents.
 He urged me to get home that night so that he could take me to a meeting that following day — May 25, 2015 — and everything started to change.

 My recovery process was entirely through Alcoholics Anonymous.
 I found a community to be fully myself in, and people to do life with.
 Walking through the steps helped me process through my pain, particularly around what my mother had exposed me to as a child and the grief of losing my father.
 I had to face the pain I had caused in my relationship with my daughter, and her mother.
 It wasn’t easy, but, having that strong of a community and a sponsor helped.
 Things have gotten restored to a place that had surprised me.
 I’m now close to my daughter’s mother and her new husband, and they even invited me to their wedding.